 GCSE Computer Science provides pupils with an opportunity to study and investigate the modern and changing world of computer science.
 Computer Science is a practical subject where learners can apply the knowledge and skills learned in the classroom to real-world problems.
-Our Computer Science qualification will value computational thinking, helping learners to develop the skills to solve problems and design systems that do so while also studying the theory that makes up underpinning of the subject.
+Our Computer Science qualification will value computational thinking, helping learners to develop the skills to solve problems and design systems that do so, whilst also studying the theoretical principals underpinning the subject.